Prisjakt/feed-specification/docs/types-of-feeds/pull/file-formats/xml.md

 1. **other/unknown** in undefined order eg. `<xyz:some_field>100 SEK</xyz:some_field>`
 ### Prisjakt XML Namespace

-Our namespace definiton file is located at the following URL:
+Our namespace definition file is located at the following URL:

 ```
 https://schema.prisjakt.nu/ns/1.0